 Books About Being Present

 Being present is a simple method that anyone can practice.
-But if uncertain on how to begin, here are books that can help.
+But if you are uncertain about where to begin, here are some books that can help.

 Being present is the quality of being fully engaged with whatever you’re doing while remaining aware of your thoughts and feelings, free of distraction or judgment.